gpschool/gpss19/getting_started.md

 The following instructions will tell you how to install and setup the Python library for the tutorials, and some information on installing and running Jupyter.

 To use the notebooks locally, you should download the respective lab sheet.
-In a terminal window, navigate to the files path (using the `cd` command) and run the command `jupyter notebook`.
+In a terminal window, navigate to the file's path (using the `cd` command) and run the command `jupyter notebook`.
 This will open a browser window connecting to the (locally hosted) notebook server.
 The notebook should be visible in the file list.

 Typically, Jupyter will launch the server at [http://localhost:8888/tree](http://localhost:8888/tree), and you can navigate to it this way, should you accidentally close the window.